A Tourist In Florida–When Cars Had Wings

 An exhibition of creative photography takes viewers on a time-travel trip to Florida’s “golden age of roadside attractions” 1960-1970.
 Framed images are 30″ X 40″ or 24″ X 30″.
 The show includes (6) original 24″ Dioramas including vintage scale model die-cast cars that illustrate how the images were shot on location at the actual Florida locations.
 Framed production images explain the photographic technique called “Forced Perspective”.
-A high-quality table top book includes the images together with Bob Gibson’s entertaining memoir.
+A high-quality table top book includes the images together with Bob Gibson’s entertaining memoir about discovering “Old Florida” as a child in the early 1960’s.

 The Photography Show